noaa-pifsc/esd-arp-resources/_pages/benthic_team.md

 title: "Benthic Surveys"
 permalink: /benthic-surveys/
 layout: splash
-excerpt:  We conduct various surveys to monitor the benthos of coral reef ecosystems.
-In addition to NCRMP surveys, we investigate bleaching events, coral restoration, and impacts of land-based sources of pollution.
-We rely on imaging surveys and data recorded by divers <i>in situ</i> to collect benthic cover, coral demography, structural complexity, and corallivory data.
+excerpt:  We monitor the benthos of coral reef ecosystems using various survey methods.
+In addition to NCRMP baseline surveys, we investigate coral bleaching events, support coral restoration, and track impacts of land-based sources of pollution.
+We rely on both imaging surveys and data recorded by divers in situ to collect benthic cover, coral demography, structural complexity, and corallivory data.
 # "We monitor the benthos of coral reef ecosystems in the Hawaiian Archipelago, Mariana Archipelago, American samoa, and the Pacific Remote Island Areas since 2000."
 header:
   overlay_color: "#000"